kontainapp/km/docs/testing_and_debugging.md

 ## Virtualization type selection

+Currently KM supports two virtualization providers, KVM (standard Linux Kernel-based Virtual Machine) and KKM (Kontain Kernel Module virtualization).

+* KVM is not available on some cloud providers, e.g. AWS and low-end Azure an GCP instances.
+* KVM may also be not available on non-Linux hosts.
+* KKM is usable on all platforms.

+Virtualization control is available by accessing a device file.
-Currently KM supports two virtualization providers, KVM and KKM.
-KVM is not available on aws.
-KKM is usable on all platforms.
-By default KM selects virutalization provider in the following order /dev/kontain, /dev/kvm and /dev/kkm. /dev/kvm and /dev/kkm devices are provided by respective linux drivers.
-Infrastructure create's symbolic link /dev/kontain to point to /dev/kvm or /dev/kkm to make rest of the code work uniformly.
+Device files /dev/kvm and /dev/kkm devices are provided by respective Linux drivers.

+A symbolic link /dev/kontain may be created to point to /dev/kvm or /dev/kkm to make the rest of the code work uniformly.
-Virtualization selection can be overriden by providing additional options --use-kvm(KVM) or --use-kkm(KKM) to KM.

-Default virtualization device can be overridden using --use-virt-device <device-file-name> option.
-Specifying this option will override all other options for virtual device selection.
-No failback device will be tried if this options is specified.
+Kontain selects a device file by opening files in the following order:

+1. /dev/kontain
+1. /dev/kvm
+1. /dev/kkm

+File selection can be changed with `--virt-device <device-file-name>` option.
+In this case, KM will ignore defaults, try to open the requisted device, and will exit if the open fails.

+**The type of virtualization (KKM or KVM) is determined after the device file is opened by sending an ioctl to the driver.**
 ## Appendix A - why did we choose bats for testing

 A quick summary of testing framework requirements, choices and info on how we were choosing one